Subpart F Income of Controlled Foreign Corporations

 Indirect ownership is the ownership of a CFC through a foreign entity, whether it be a corporation, partnership, or trust.
 Constructive ownership rules also generally apply, in that the share percentages of related taxpayers are added together.
 So if Alice owns 30% of the foreign corporation and her son George owns 5%, then Alice must recognize a constructive dividend of 30% of the CFC's income while George must recognize 5%.
 Bill, on the other hand, also owns 5% of the CFC, but since he is unrelated to any of the other shareholders, he does not have to recognize a constructive dividend since he does not constructively own at least 10% of the stock.

-Under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, the top corporate tax rate is reduced from 35% to 21%.
-Unlike the changes for regular taxpayers, most of which expire in 2025, most of the tax changes for businesses have been made permanent.
+Under the tax package passed by the Republicans at the end of 2017, the Tax Cuts and Jobs Act, the top corporate tax rate was reduced from 35% to 21%.
+Unlike the changes for regular taxpayers, most of which expire after 2025, most of the tax changes for businesses are permanent.

 Additionally, Subpart F rules were modified to include more US shareholders of foreign corporations into the Subpart F deemed inclusion rules, expanding the definition of a US shareholder to include US persons who own at least 10% of either the voting power or the value of the CFC rather than just 10% of the voting power under the previous law.